hyperledger/identus-docs/documentation/docs/quick-start.md

 ## Request a verification from the Verifier Cloud Agent to the Holder (JWT W3C Credential)
 Now that the Holder has received a credential, it can be used in a verification workflow between a Holder and a Verifier.
 This requires the following steps:

-1. Verifier creates a proof-request
+1. Verifier creates a proof request
-2. Holder receives the proof-request
+2. Holder receives the proof request
-3. Holder creates a proof-presentation and shares this with the verifier
+3. Holder creates a proof presentation and shares this with the verifier
-4. Verifier verifies the proof-presentation
+4. Verifier verifies the proof presentation

 In the example, we show a verification flow that assumes a connection between Holder and Verifier.
 In the future, we will also support connectionless verification.